Glo Ghana Manager remanded for defiling 14-year-old girl

-The Prosecuting Officer Chief Inspector Bernard Annor told the court that the victim stays with the mother in Koforidua while the father works as a Manager of a Fuel Station in Tema.
+According to a starrfm.com.gh report, the Prosecuting Officer Chief Inspector Bernard Annor told the court that the victim stays with the mother in Koforidua while the father works as a manager of a Fuel Station in Tema.

-The alleged victim confided in the father when interrogated that, in June 2021, the accused met her at koforidua -Asokore and told her she was beautiful and that he wanted her to become his friend.
-She said in the same month, the accused invited her to his House at Abrewa -Nkwanta, a suburb of Koforidua on three occasions where he had unprotected sexual intercourse with her on each time she visited.
+The alleged victim confided in the father when interrogated that, in June 2021, the accused met her at Koforidua-Asokore and told her she was beautiful and that he wanted her to become his friend.
+She said in the same month, the accused invited her to his house at Abrewa-Nkwanta, a suburb of Koforidua on three occasions where he had unprotected sexual intercourse with her each time she visited.

+The alleged victim said the accused bought her 'Lydia Contraceptive' anytime he had sexual intercourse with her.

-The medical doctor who examined the victim confirmed the sexual abuse stating among other things that the hymen of the victim was broken.
-The accused was subsequently arrested by Police.
+A medical doctor who examined the victim confirmed the sexual abuse stating among other things that the hymen of the victim was broken.
+The accused was subsequently arrested by the Police.

 The accused admitted the offence but said the victim visited him twice and that he had consensual sexual intercourse with her only during her first visit.